 You can step up your game by adding food coloring to the mix, or by painting your creation with water-based acrylics.

-Heidi over at Happiness is Homemade shows us how to make homemade polymer clay with a very cool recipe.
+Heidi over at Happiness is Homemade shows us how to make homemade polymer clay with a very easy recipe.

 All you have to do is mix them in a pan over low heat, stirring all the while.
 After 10 minutes you should have a mashed potatoes-type of material.
 Take it out of the pan and knead it for a few minutes and, voila!
 You're clay is ready.